some recent program news

 Literature PhD student Marguerite Happe received a $1000 Katheryne B. Willock Library Research Award, from the GPSC Student Showcase.
 Her presentation was entitled, "MS 112: Descriptive Bibliography of Manuscripts Imitating Printed Typography."

-Professor Johanna Skibsrud’s new novel Quartet for the End of Time was released by Norton in paperback in November.
+Professor Johanna Skibsrud’s novel Quartet for the End of Time was released by Norton in paperback.

 for more program news: click here

 Welcome to the website for the Graduate Literature Program of the University of Arizona English Department.
 The site is designed with current students and faculty as well as potential applicants in mind; if you'd like more information about something here, or if something you'd like to know about isn't covered, please get in touch with the program director, Tenney Nathanson, at firstname.lastname@example.org.

 If you're considering applying to our program, you might consult a note to potential applicants from our program director Tenney Nathanson (written last fall but still pretty much up to date: an updated note coming shortly).
 Applications for Fall 2018 admission to the MA/PhD program will be due in January 2018.
 If you have questions about the program, please email the program director: email@example.com.
 Here is our application information page.